 When you consider the risks involved with making the wrong purchase or getting caught in a tricky negotiation, can you really afford NOT to get expert advice?

-Given the variety of fee structures out there, it can be very difficult to determine which agent offers the best value.
+Given the variety of ways Sydney buyers agent fees are structured, it can be very difficult to determine which agent offers the best value.
 I encourage you to focus on their results by looking at their case studies & testimonials.
-Ask to speak to past clients and also canvas selling agents in your chosen suburbs to see who they feel are the best buyers’ agents in the area.
+Ask to speak to past clients and also canvas selling agents in your chosen suburbs to see who they feel are the best buyers agents in the area.